 When the wifi at the campgrounds was bad, we would go to a McDonald’s or Starbucks and use their wifi.

-Then I met up with my friend Ryan Langford, who runs the Ultimate Bundles (the Ultimate Homemaking Bundle is coming April 27!
-I’m so excited!), and he told me a scary story.
+Then I met up with my friend Ryan Langford, who runs the Ultimate Bundles, and he told me a scary story.
 He and his wife were traveling in Europe and using Starbucks’ wifi.
 Someone hacked in to their signal, stole their passwords for their banking info, their email, and their blog, and then sent them a ransom note.
 They stole the blog, and said that unless the couple paid them a significant amount of money, they would take the blog down and delete everything, and steal all their money.

 After three very stressful days constantly on the phone trying to prove who they were, they got control back.
 But apparently this is becoming more and more common.
 I’ve since heard of other bloggers who had the same thing happen to them.